- Clinical science

 Prostate cancer is the second most common cancer in men after skin cancer and the third leading cause of cancer death in men after lung cancer.
 The risk of developing prostate cancer increases with age.
 It is more common in African Americans.
 In early stages, prostate cancer generally causes no symptoms and is typically detected by screening.
 The preferred diagnostic procedures are digital rectal examination (DRE), PSA testing, and ultrasound-guided transrectal prostate biopsy.
 Bone metastases are common in advanced prostate cancer and can be diagnosed using a bone scan.
 Because most patients with prostate cancer are of advanced age, life expectancy and the histological evaluation of a tumor biopsy should be taken into account when planning treatment.
 Radical prostatectomy and radiotherapy are indicated in young patients.
 In older patients, “watchful waiting” (i.e., purely symptomatic treatment) and “active surveillance” (i.e., continuous restaging and initiation of curative measures if tumor progresses) are also a treatment option since localized prostate cancer typically has a slower growth rate and a better prognosis compared to other malignancies.

-Second most common cancer in men following skin cancer
+Following skin cancer, most common cancer in men

 - Mostly affects elderly men